 FREQUENCY: Spring only in 98.
-All guarters in 99.
+All quarters in 99.
 Spring only in 2000.
-Each guarter from Spring 01
+Each quarter from Spring 01

-COVERAGE: Applies to all respondents in employment except those on college based schemes who worked more hours than usual.
+COVERAGE: Applies to all respondents in employment except those on certain government schemes who worked more hours than usual.

 MATLVE - Status of maternity leave